Updated: Aug 26

 Mix all ingredients well and place in a 9x13 pan.
 Bake for one hour at 325°.

 1 c. brown sugar 2/3 c. corn syrup

 1/2 c butter 1/2 c. cream

-Boil brown sugar, butter, corn syrup and cream in sauce pan over high heat until all the sugar is dissolved, approximately two minutes.
+Boil brown sugar, butter, corn syrup, and cream in a saucepan over high heat until all the sugar is dissolved, approximately two minutes.